-Applicants who have been certified under 1, 2, 3, and 4 above will be notified of the Scholarship Committee’s decision in writing and be invited to attend a lottery drawing.
+Applicants who have been certified under Basic Criteria, Performance Criteria, Essays, and Interview will be notified of the Scholarship Committee’s decision in writing and be invited to attend a lottery drawing.
 They will have their names placed in a lottery which the applicant is required to attend.
 Scholarship winners shall be drawn until the scholarship fund is exhausted for the academic year.
 Applicants are eligible for one (1) scholarship only.
 At least (4) alternates will be selected in the event first choices are unable to accept scholarships.
 All decisions are final.

-A. Students who have received or will receive a full scholarship for the 2022 - 2023 Academic year shall not be eligible for the HCFBECA award.
+A. Students who have received or will receive a full scholarship for the current academic year shall not be eligible for the HCFBECA award.

 Full scholarship awards include full four year co-op scholarships or fellowships funded by state, local or federal governments, scholarships to military academies, full athletic scholarships, etc. College work-study programs and student loan programs shall not be considered for the purpose of defining full scholarships.
 In unusual circumstances, the final determinations will be made on a case by case basis by the Scholarship committee.
-Decisions will require th unanimous vote of the committee.
+Decisions will require a majority vote of the committee membership.

 B. 1.
 Resident Students: A full scholarship shall be defined as any combination of grant or scholarship funds which equals or exceed tuition, required fees, and room and board.